You don't need to be a collecting expert in order to sell your coins. With the right basic knowledge, anyone can do it.

 If you're ready to sell your coins to the right place, follow the link!

 It's always a good sign when a coin dealer is a member of prestigious industry organizations.
-Examples include the American Numismatic Association (ANA), the Professional Numismatists Guild (PNG), and third-party grading services such as Professional Coin Grading Service (PCGS) and Numismatic Guaranty Corporation (NGC).
-The dealer should also have a profile with the Better Business Bureau (BBB), where an A+ rating is given for promptly responding to customer concerns.
+Examples include the American Numismatic Association (ANA), the Professional Numismatists Guild (PNG), and third-party grading services such as Professional Coin Grading Service (PCGS) and Numismatic Guaranty Corporation (NGC). where an A+ rating is given for promptly responding to customer concerns.

 For more information about selling your coins to Gainesville Coins, please email us or give us a call at (813) 482-9300.
 One of our expert coin professionals will be glad to further educate you on how to sell your coins to us and a fair price of how much they might be worth.